Sweet lime dragon fruit drink, with vodka

 Dragon fruit slices for garnish

-If using two colours of dragon fruit, purèe them separately adding chilli only to one.
+If using two colours of dragon fruit, purèe them separately, adding chilli to only one.
 Layer the juices in a glass.